 - Requests for exam copies include an "Instructions for Exam Invigilation" form.
 Please fill that out and include it with the exam copy to ensure we invigilate the exam fairly.

-- Whether students write in an individual or shared space, they are strictly supervised and must adhere to U of S exam policies.
+- Whether students write in an individual or shared space, they are strictly supervised and must adhere to USask exam policies.

 - Other than a writing instrument and paper, students cannot take anything into the exam room, unless AES is previously advised differently by the instructor.